md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 8.
 Write the report and finish the ledger (30 minutes)

-Slide 63: the decision rule.
+In lecture we covered the decision rule: paste what you can afford, retrieve the rest.

 1. Run `python -m askcode.summary` and paste Tables 1 and 2 into REPORT.md exactly as
    printed.
 The grader runs the same command and compares.